-A Student Placement Agreement must be completed on the Virtual Learning Environment (VLE) in advance of each placement.
-A copy of the Student Placement Agreement can be found on the APPEL website www.appel.ie/resources.
-Please ensure that you have read and understood this agreement, as it contains the terms and conditions of your APPEL placement.
-By signing this agreement, you agree to be bound by these terms and conditions.
+A Student Placement Agreement, Infection Prevention & Control Undertaking, and Self Declaration of Completion of Training must be completed on the APPEL Virtual Learning Environment (VLE) in advance of each placement.
+Please ensure that you have read and understood this document, as it contains the terms and conditions of your APPEL placement.
+By signing these documents you agree to be bound by these terms and conditions.
+A list of the mandatory training courses required before placement can be found in Appendix IV.